fsharp/fsharp.org/testimonials/index.md

 1. **Maxime Mangel**
 2. [permalink](#mangel-maxime)

-Since I started programming, I tested a lot of language.
-I used php, JavaScript, C#, Elm, lua, etc. And now I am using F# for all my project.
-Since I discovered F# I just find the language that I searched for so long as it has a lot of possibilities.
+Since I started programming, I tested a lot of languages.
+I used PHP, JavaScript, C#, Elm, Lua, etc. And now I am using F# for all my projects.
+Since I discovered F# I've just found the language that I searched for so long as it has a lot of possibilities.

-The tooling over the language is great and also this language is really ported by is community and I love that.
+The tooling for the language is great and also this language is really supported by is community and I love that.

-And finally, F# is a language with which I become really efficient and I know that if I write a code the type inference assured me the correctness.
-I am still waiting for the first bug to appear in my productions app.
+And finally, F# is a language with which I've become really efficient and I find that if I write a code the type inference assures me correctness.
+I am still waiting for the first bug to appear in my production app.